 - Corner zone seats including the Family Stand;

 - Chapel and Northam stands located behind the nets.

 All stands, excluding the Itchen stand, can be expanded in future increasing the stadium’s capacity to 50,000 seats in total.
 However, those plans are currently shelved because the tickets at St. Mary’s Stadium sell out not so often at the moment.

 In general, buying tickets for the home matches of Southampton F.C. is quite hassle-free.
-On average, the stadium has 1,500 empty seats during the Premier League matches but the best seats always sell out quickly.
+In any case, the best seats always sell out quickly.
 StubHub is a timesaving solution which can help you to get the best seats at St. Mary’s Stadium at a reasonable price.
 The service boasts with an intuitive interface, advanced navigation, international delivery, and a number of other great features.